JOIN OUR TEAM!

 Haley’s Hope literacy coaches are methodically trained in the Orton Gillingham based Barton Reading and Spelling System prior to working with students.
 We require a one-to-one coach-to-student ratio for this systematic, fully hands-on and individually paced literacy training.

-• We are currently hiring for VIRTUAL COACHES.
+• We are currently hiring for a part-time literacy coach.
 This is not a work-from-home position; you will work in an office at our West Fargo location.

 • Paid training program